google/PINT/spdm_lite/README.md

 This implementation currently only supports one active session at a time.

-See `samples/responder_app.c` for some pseudocode illustrating how this can be done.
+See `samples/responder_app.c` which illustrates how this can be done.

 ### Mutual authentication

 This implementation requires mutual authentication.
 Certificate exchange is out of scope.
-As SPDM 1.2 currently does not support a mechanism for exchanging raw public keys, this implementation provides a custom vendor-defined command for this purpose.
+As SPDM 1.2 currently does not support a mechanism for exchanging raw public keys, this implementation provides a pair of custom vendor-defined commands for this purpose.
 See `common/vendor_defined_pub_key.h` for the message structure.

 ### Crypto